 The official online shop does not have an English language service, nor does it offer international delivery.
 There are a few websites which sell J. League shirts, but whenever I've searched they all seem either out of date or out of stock.
 If you're aware of a good, up-to-date retailer, do leave a comment so we can add the link here.

-I plan to add a page dedicated to the many songs and chants you may want to familiarise yourself with before your first game.
-This is still in the pipeline, but in the meantime you can learn all about the one song you can't do without, Loco Loco, here.
+You can learn all about the one S-Pulse song you can't do without, Loco Loco, here.
 Other than that, good sources of general information in English are the team's Wiki page, Nihondaira's Wiki page, The Rising Sun's S-Pa page, and of course the official English home page.

 If there's anything else you need to know, (or if I made any mistakes!) just leave a comment and I'll add the info.
-I hope this guide was useful, and I hope you enjoy being a fan of a truly unique footballing experience - Shimizu S-Pulse!
+Hopefully this guide was useful, and you'll enjoy being a fan of a truly unique footballing experience - Shimizu S-Pulse!
 If you need any further convincing to get down to 'Daira, here's a compilation video I threw together myself with just a tiny selection of the fun to be had as an S-Pa fan - enjoy!